Often adopted children go missing

 Most of the parents interviewed for this piece do not have complete information regarding the orphanage where they entrusted their children.
 This is the case of Fritzner Louis and Dalida Pierre, a couple married for 12 years.

 In June 2010, Dalida Pierre gave birth to Dawensley Pierre.
-After the child was born, she never saw the his father again.
+After the child was born, she never saw the father again.
 Shortly after, she began a relationship with Fritzner Louis.
 “Dawensley was entrusted to an orphanage at Thomassin 32, in 2011, since he was not doing well and could not be taken care of”, says Dalida Pierre.

 When asked about the orphanage and the head of the institution, the couple did not know what to answer.
 The child was entrusted to the good care of “Madame John” and the main person in charge of the institution was “Miss Magalie” explains Fritzner Louis.